iOS In App Notification

 In-App Notifications

-Note: not applicable inside App Extensions and watchOS apps.
+In-App Notifications are not supported inside App Extensions and watchOS apps.

 InApp Notification Button onClick Callbacks